peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  Adds a header field to the end of the message's header.

 * `Message AddInline(MediaType mediaType)`<br>
- Adds an inline body part with an empty body and with the given media type to this message.
+ Adds an inline body part with an empty body and with the specified media type to this message.

 * `Message AddInline(InputStream inputStream,
  MediaType mediaType)`<br>
- Adds an inline body part to this message in the form of data from the given readable stream, and with the given media type.
+ Adds an inline body part to this message in the form of data from the specified readable stream, and with the specified media type.

 * `Message AddInline(InputStream inputStream,
  MediaType mediaType,
  String filename)`<br>
- Adds an inline body part to this message in the form of data from the given readable stream, and with the given media type and file name.
+ Adds an inline body part to this message in the form of data from the specified readable stream, and with the specified media type and file name.

 * `Message AddInline(InputStream inputStream,
  String filename)`<br>
- Adds an inline body part to this message in the form of data from the given readable stream, and with the given file name.
+ Adds an inline body part to this message in the form of data from the specified readable stream, and with the specified file name.

 * `Message ClearHeaders()`<br>
  Deletes all header fields in this message.

 * `static String DecodeHeaderValue(String name,
  String value)`<br>
- Decodes RFC 2047 encoded words from the given header field value and returns a string with those words decoded.
+ Decodes RFC 2047 encoded words from the specified header field value and returns a string with those words decoded.

 * `static String ExtractHeader(byte[] bytes,
  String headerFieldName)`<br>